Scope Best Practices

 order | read | order_read |

-Software solutions are usually composed of multiple APIs and clients, and a number of business areas.
-A system that sells products to online customers might use a number of microservices called by multiple apps, targeted at different roles of user:
+When organizations provide digital services they usually develop multiple APIs and clients that span a number of business areas.
+For example, a system that sells products to online customers might use various components like those shown here, targeted at different roles of user.

 Scopes in Clients

-When data is hierarchical it usually makes sense to also use hierarchical scopes, as in the below examples, where colon characters are used to navigate to subresources:
+When data is hierarchical you can use hierarchical scopes, as in the below examples, where colon characters represent subresources:

 Scope | Grants access to |